.

 Beyond Technique | 3-week Intensive | July 6-25, 2026 | Ages 14-22 | Dorms 14-20

 Beyond Technique is a one-of-a-kind program for advanced dancers that prioritizes both technical excellence and performance artistry.
-Unlike conventional summer intensives, which focus on repetitive technique classes, this program models a professional company's daily structure, providing authentic career preparation.
+This program is a company immersion intensive, which models a professional company's daily structure, providing dancers with authentic career preparation.

 Students train with Ballet Memphis School faculty, company dancers, rehearsal directors, and Artistic Director Steven McMahon.
-They learn acclaimed repertoire and perform classical and contemporary works, developing as complete artists rather than solely as technicians.
+They learn acclaimed repertoire and perform classical and contemporary works, developing as complete artists.

-Key features include small-group coaching, hands-on experience with the company's distinctive choreographic style, and a culminating public performance, preparing advanced students for professional careers while developing their unique artistic voices.
+Key features include small-group coaching, hands-on experience with the company's distinctive choreographic style, and a professional-level, fully produced public performance, preparing advanced students for professional careers while developing their unique artistic voices.

 Program Highlights: